-To correct your result back to the sampling time, multiply it by the decay correction factor (DCF) from the chart, Figure 7, on the next page.
+To correct your result back to the sampling time, multiply it by the decay correction factor (DCF) from the chart, figure 6 opposite.

 4.3 Dilution Correction

 If you intend to count samples that have very high radon concentrations, you may wish to dilute the sample by a fixed ratio, then correct the result back to its undiluted concentration.